 Natural Resource Journalism in the Great Lakes

 Innovation Park at the University of Notre Dame

-The Institute for Journalism and Natural Resources invites interested journalists to register for a workshop exploring the latest science in areas like invasive species detection, nutrient pollution of freshwater resources, and adaptive management strategies to help endangered species survive a changing climate in the Great Lakes basin and beyond.
+This workshop explored the latest science in areas like invasive species detection, nutrient pollution of freshwater resources, and adaptive management strategies to help endangered species survive a changing climate in the Great Lakes basin and beyond.

-Hosted by the University of Notre Dame's Environmental Change Initiative, the two-day workshop will feature a key component of IJNR programming - getting journalists out into the field.
-Attendees will:
+Hosted by the University of Notre Dame's Environmental Change Initiative, the two-day workshop featured a key component of IJNR programming - getting journalists out into the field.
+Participating journalists were able to: